 There are numerous knotty problems that make it especially hard to assess intangible litigation costs, as described below.
-Based on extensive research by Michaela Keet and Heather Heavin, I have been collaborating with them to write a guide book for lawyers and mediators to help clients assess their interests affected by litigation, including both tangible and intangible costs.
-It will be published by the ABA Section of Dispute Resolution and is tentatively titled, “Helping Clients Make Good Decisions Using Litigation Interest and Risk Assessment Techniques.”
+Based on extensive research by Michaela Keet and Heather Heavin, we wrote a guide book for lawyers and mediators to help clients assess their interests affected by litigation, including both tangible and intangible costs.
+It is entitled Litigation Interest and Risk Assessment: Help Your Clients Make Good Litigation Decisions, published by the ABA Section of Dispute Resolution

 Carefully Assessing Material Risks of Intangible Costs of Litigation